Fujifilm X-Pro1 versus Leica M9

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The X-Pro1 indeed provides movie recording capabilities, while the M9 does not.
 The highest resolution format that the X-Pro1 can use is 1080/24p.

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the X-Pro1 has an electronic viewfinder (1440k dots), while the M9 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The table below summarizes some of the other core capabilities of the Fujifilm X-Pro1 and Leica M9 in connection with corresponding information for a sample of similar cameras.
+The adjacent table lists some of the other core features of the Fujifilm X-Pro1 and Leica M9 along with similar information for a selection of comparators.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Fujifilm X-Pro1 (⇒ rgt)||1440||no||3.0||1230||fixed||no||4000||6.0||no||no|